-- 1. - a.
+- a.
 Further to Note 7C2(c) to the Annual Financial Statements regarding the drilling of the development and production well "Leviathan-8" in the area of lease I/14 Leviathan South (in this section: the "Well"), and regarding the completion of the completion works at the Well, in June 2023, the Well has been connected to the Leviathan project's existing subsea production system and production from the Well has begun, according to the timetables and on budget.
-The cost of the drilling as of the date of the financial statements amounted to approx. \$187.5 million (100%, the Partnership's share approx. \$85.0 million). - b.
-Further to Note 7C2(d) to the Annual Financial Statements regarding a project which mainly involves laying a third subsea transmission pipeline from the production wells in the Leviathan field to the platform (the "Third Pipeline Project"), which will make it possible to increase the maximum capacity for gas supply from the Leviathan project to the INGL transmission system, on June 29, 2023, the partners in the Leviathan project adopted an FID (Final investment Decision) to perform the Third Pipeline Project with a total budget of approx. \$568 million (100%, the Partnership's share approx. \$258 million). - c.
-Further to Note 7C2(d) to the Annual Financial Statements regarding Phase I Second Stage of the Leviathan project development plan, on June 21, 2023, the partners in the Leviathan project submitted to the Petroleum Commissioner an application for approval of the export of natural gas from the Leviathan project via an existing and future regional pipeline and via a floating liquefied natural gas (FLNG) facility, which is in initial planning stages, while also increasing the natural gas volumes that will be transmitted from the Leviathan project to the domestic market (the "Application").
-As of the date of approval of the financial statements, no response to the Application has yet been received from the Ministry of Energy and Infrastructures, and there is no certainty that the Application will be granted, and if it is granted, under what terms and conditions.
+The cost of the drilling as of the date of the financial statements totaled approx. \$191.6 million (100%, the Partnership's share approx. \$86.8 million). - b.
+Further to Note 7C2(d) to the Annual Financial Statements regarding a project which mainly involves laying a third subsea transmission pipeline from the production wells in the Leviathan field to the platform (the "Third Pipeline Project"), which will make it possible to increase the maximum capacity for gas supply from the Leviathan project to the INGL transmission system, on 29 June 2023, the partners in the Leviathan project adopted an FID (Final investment Decision) to perform the Third Pipeline Project with a total budget of approx. \$568 million (100%, the Partnership's share approx. \$258 million). - c.
+Further to Note 7C2(d) to the Annual Financial Statements regarding Phase I Second Stage of the Leviathan project development plan, on 21 June 2023, the partners in the Leviathan project submitted to the Petroleum Commissioner (the "Commissioner") an application for approval of the export of natural gas from the Leviathan project via an existing and future regional pipeline.
+As of the date of approval of the financial statements, the Pre-FEED stage for expansion of the Leviathan reservoir's production system has been completed, including the planning of subsea infrastructures and of required facilities on the production platform, and the Leviathan partners intend to proceed to performance of the FEED for purposes of increasing the natural gas quantities for export via existing and future infrastructures (as specified in Note 6C below) to the domestic and regional markets.